 It can be argued that children are at the heart of many families across the globe, which means support for children and communities in crisis is critical.
 In late October, Mission 500, a nonprofit organization that works closely with the security industry to provide this kind of support, called on industry professionals to participate in a three-day service project that would help a family in need.
-Pelco by Schneider Electric’s VP of Marketing Diane Feliciano answered this call.
+Pelco’s VP of Marketing Diane Feliciano answered this call.

 Many children and families in our own backyard need our help.
 A staggering 41.5 percent of Appalachian County residents fall below the poverty line, and while this problem goes largely unnoticed by the rest of the country, there are organizations like Mission 500 that try to do something about it.